AidanFaith/aidanfaith/README.md

 I am working towards full-stack proficiency, but I have a preference for frontend development.

-Now that I have completed my studies, I hope to highlight my skills here with some new personal projects that I will build from scratch.
+Now that I have reached completion of my studies, I hope to highlight my skills here with some new personal projects.